TinuCH1976/link-library/readme.txt

 1. To add a form for users to be able to submit new links:<br />
    [link-library-addlink settings=#]

+In addition to specifying a setting set, categories to be displayed can be specified using addition keywords.
+Read the FAQ for more information on this topic.

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 3.0.3 =
+* Fix to display tooltips in admin pages
+* Added information to readme

 = 3.0.2 =
 * Corrected bug with link search when using the AJAX Show One Category at a Time mode